rewanabdelqader/MicroIMDb/README.md

 **Acknowledgments:**

-Thank you to all contributors who helped make this project better.
+Thank you to all the contributors who helped make this project better.

 **Contact:**

-For any inquiries or feedback, please contact [Your Name] at [Your Email Address].
+For any inquiries or feedback, please contact me at rewanabdelqader@gmail.com.

 **Enjoy!**